-ROLES OF PIE STUDENTS, PARENTS & STAFF
+ROLES OF PIE STUDENTS, HOME FACILITATORS & STAFF

-Role of the PIE Student:
+Role of the PIE Student

 - when appropriate, participate in the development of Student Learning Plans (SLPs)

-- work to the best of their ability to demonstrate their learning in all of their required areas of study and/or courses they take with PIE
+- work to the best of their ability to demonstrate their learning in all of their required areas of study

 - learn what makes them love learning